Afghanistan Tours & Holidays

 A country that hardly needs any introduction, the very mention of Afghanistan will give politicians and journalists palpitations and have travellers salivating with expectation.
 Arid and mountainous, for centuries it has lain at the heart of the empiric machinations of world affairs; its extraordinary landscapes playing host to the great games of international politics.
 Its turbulent history though masks a culture of staggering diversity and its proud and hospitable people are amongst the most fascinating and courteous you could ever wish to meet.

 So, follow in the footsteps of Marco Polo and journey across mountains and plains that have changed little over the intervening centuries.
-Discover an extraordinary string of cities that lie spread across the landscape from Kabul to the Hindu Kush, visit the mountain caves of Bamiyan, the historic northern towns of Mazar-i-Sharif and Balkh and the famous Panjshir Valley.
+Discover an extraordinary string of cities that lie spread across the landscape from Kabul to the Hindu Kush, visit the mountain caves of Bamiyan, the historic towns of Herat and Mazar-i-Sharif as well as the famous Panjshir Valley.

 Here the advances of 20th century have largely been left far behind and the horse and donkey still reign supreme.
 And then there is the remarkable Wakhan corridor, created by the British as a buffer-zone against perceived Imperial Russian expansionism.
-Best approached from across the border in neighbouring Tajikistan, it is politically and culturally another world…which leads us very neatly on to a whole new Central Asian adventure.
+Best approached from across the border in neighbouring Tajikistan, it is politically and culturally another world.

 Start your journey